Do I have to be divorced to split the property?

 We can help

-At the first personal attendance we will ask you a number of questions about your and your former partner’s financial circumstances at the beginning and during the relationship and also since separation.
-We will need a history of the relationship including details regarding the commencement of the relationship, marriage, birth of children and separation.
+At the first consultation, to gain a thorough understanding of your situation, we will ask a number of questions concerning the financial circumstances of you and your partner.
+This must cover the beginning of your relationship, during the relationship and the period since separation.
+You will also be asked to provide a history of the commencement of the relationship, marriage, birth of children and separation.